Using TLS Certificates

 .
 The secret stores the TLS certificate, key, and hostname.
 Initially, the secret has an annotation set called acceptAnonymousUploads

 .
-This indicates that a new TLS certificate can be uploaded by the end customer during the deployment process.
-For more information about deployment, see About Installing an Application in the Enterprise User documentation.
+This indicates that a new TLS certificate can be uploaded by the end customer during the installation process.
+For more information about installing with kURL, see Online Installation with kURL.

 Before you can reference the TLS certificate in other resources, you must get the kotsadm-tls